KunalMamgain/video-chat-app/README.md

 # Video Chat with WebRTC and Firebase

-Build a 1-to-1 video chat feature with WebRTC, Firestore, and JavaScript.
+A 1-to-1 video chat feature build with WebRTC, Firestore, and JavaScript.

-Watch the [WebRTC Explanation on YouTube](https://youtu.be/WmR9IMUD_CY) and follow the full [WebRTC Firebase Tutorial](https://fireship.io/lessons/webrtc-firebase-video-chat) on Fireship.io.

 ## Usage